Manifold Metric: A Loss Landscape Approach for Predicting Model Performance: Methodology

 \subsection{Manifold Detection}

-\citet{entezari2021role} and \citet{ainsworth2022git} proposed search algorithms to find the permutation that minimizes the loss barrier (\autoref{eq:barrier}) with the goal of aligning the weights of two independently trained models.
-In contrast, we propose an algorithm to detect the presence of a manifold within a given model.
-We define a manifold as a graph whose nodes represent distinct models generated by permutations of a base model trained to convergence and whose edges indicate LMC between two permutations with a relaxed linearity constraint.
+\citet{entezari2021role} and \citet{ainsworth2022git} proposed search algorithms to find the permutation of hidden units that minimizes the loss barrier (\autoref{eq:barrier}) with the goal of aligning the weights of two independently trained models.
+In contrast, we propose an algorithm to detect the presence of a manifold within a given model. {We represent the connectivity between minima as a graph where nodes represent distinct models generated by permutations of a base model trained to convergence and whose edges indicate LMC between two permutations with a relaxed linearity constraint.}